getcellm/cellm/README.md

 - Experiment with different prompts to find the most effective instructions for your data.
 - Use cell references to dynamically change your prompts based on other data in your spreadsheet.
-- Use local models for sensitive data.
-Always consider the privacy implications of the data you're sending cloud-based LLM providers.
+- Use local models for sensitive and confidential dataa.
 - Refer to the cell data as "context" in your instructions.
 - Verify responses, especially for critical decisions or analyses.
 These models will make errors and rely entirely on your input, which may also contain errors.

 Don't:

 - Don't use Cellm to compute sums, averages, and other numerical calculations.
 The current generation of LLMs are not designed for mathematical operations.
 Use Excel's existing functions instead.
-- Don't use cloud model providers to process sensitive or confidential information unless you've carefully reviewed your data and privacy policies of the LLM provider.
+- Don't use cloud model providers to process sensitive or confidential data.
 - Don't use extremely long prompts or give Cellm complex tasks.
 A normal chat UI lets you have a back and forth conversation which is better for exploring complex topics.
 - Don't use Cellm for tasks that require up-to-date information beyond the AI model's knowledge cutoff date _unless_ you provide the information as context.